VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Related Work

-Despite these advances, their complexity limits their effectiveness for the efficient information seeking that knowledge workers need and necessitates substantial visualization literacy.
+Visualization has played a central role in supporting information sensemaking and synthesis by offloading cognitive effort onto persistent visual representations and by surfacing patterns that are difficult to detect through text alone~\cite{li2025role_vis_kg}.
+Prior work has shown that effective visual sensemaking tools must balance exploration with interpretability, while supporting users’ ability to exercise judgment and assess the reliability of information~\cite{liu2019textvis}.

+Early visualization systems for large corpora relied on topic modeling or keyword extraction techniques~\cite{alexander2014serendip, dou2013hierarchicaltopics} However, constrained by the ``bag-of-words'' representations of most topic models, these approaches were criticized for having low interpretability~\cite{lee2017human_touch,chuang2012interpretation_and_trust}.
+More recent work has shifted toward embedding-based topic modeling, typically using dimensionality reduction (DR) to project documents or keywords onto scatterplots~\cite{park2018conceptvector, narechania2022vitality, choo2013utopian}.
+By placing semantically similar items closer together, these systems reveal clusters that can suggest latent topical structure.
+However, such visualizations often introduce substantial complexity: their layouts can be sensitive to modeling and parameter choices, their axes lack semantic grounding, and dense projections can lead to visual clutter~\cite{jeon2025survey_DR}.
+As a result, effectively interpreting these representations can require considerable visualization literacy, limiting their suitability for efficient information seeking and validation by many knowledge workers~\cite{burns2023visualization_novice}.

 In response, VizCopilot builds upon a treemap design familiar to most knowledge workers and extends it with decluttered DR scatterplots and progressive disclosure to better align with users’ needs.
-In addition, VizCopilot positions the chatbot as the central component, with visualization serving as a complementary means of offloading cognitive demands, catering to existing workflows of knowledge workers~\cite{bano2025qualitativestudyuserperception}.
+In addition, VizCopilot positions the chatbot as the central component, with visualization serving as a complementary means of offloading cognitive demands, catering to knowledge workers' existing workflows~\cite{bano2025qualitativestudyuserperception}.